 - 1. All SAHS teachers must offer at least two summative assessments per quarter. - 2.
 Courses that are taught by more than one teacher and are at the same academic level must offer the same remediation process. - 3.
-Remediation should be initiated by a student - 4.
-Teachers must allow students at least 1 attempt to remediate a summative assignment.
+Remediation should be initiated by a student. - 4.
+Given that a student has earned a remediation opportunity, at least one attempt to retake a summative assignment will be given.
 Teachers may choose to allow additional attempts. - 5.
+Project-based assessments and essays must be completed within the timeframe established by the classroom teacher to be eligible for remediation. - 6.
 Intent to remediate must be stated within 5 school days of the posted grade.
-Once a plan is established, students will complete their remediation within a minimum 10 school days. - 6.
+Once a plan is established, students will complete their remediation within a minimum 10 school days. - 7.
 The first summative assessment of a quarter that a student chooses to remediate will be given a replacement grade.
 For all other remediated summative assessments of the quarter, teachers may choose to either offer replacement grades or to average grades.
 If the original summative grade is higher than the replacement or averaged grade, the original summative assessment score will remain in the gradebook.